Proactive academia (4) #PositiveAcademia: Towards a kinder academic world

 As academics we are trained to see problems and flaws everywhere.
 As a result, we sometimes focus too much on the negatives.
 Like any individual, academics tend to overestimate and embellish bad experiences and their lack of agency in them.
 Horror stories about nasty reviewers and paper rejections are so much more interesting to share than “my paper had such great reviewers, and I had a really easy ride”.

 I am as guilty of this as anyone.
-Recently, I shared the story of a paper that was rejected after review for two journals and was then rejected in the fourth R&R for a third journal, mainly to illustrate that even senior academics don’t get a smooth ride.
+Recently, I shared a story of a paper that was rejected after review for two journals and was then rejected in the fourth R&R for a third journal, mainly to illustrate that even senior academics don’t get a smooth ride.
 However, I also told the story about the editor of the next journal – Jasper Hotho at Organization Studies - who was so committed, professional and considerate that even my colleagues, whom I showed the editorial acceptance letter, had their spirits lifted.

 #PositiveAcademia 2022: LinkedIn recommendations